Knowledge Mobilization at Dal

 It Doesn't Have to Hurt

 The It Doesn't Have to Hurt research team consists of trainees and staff who work together with parents and other stakeholders to tackle the problem of poorly managed pain in children.
-We collaborate with a wide range of researchers across Canada and around the world who bring complementary expertise and experience.
+They collaborate with a wide range of researchers across Canada and around the world who bring complementary expertise and experience.

 Our work spans knowledge generation (e.g., lab-based studies, surveys), synthesis (e.g., systematic review), and translation (e.g., policy, practice).
 Learn more.